gotoshleep/DSE3101-choochootrain-/README.md

 We define a well-connected station as one that provides commuters with seamless access to alternative routes, such as bus services, accessible walking paths, and interchanges to other MRT stations.
 We collected nearby bus and MRT stop coordinate data as well as bus routes from OneMap API.
 The data was cleaned and filtered for bus stops located within a walking path of less than or equals 500 metres of a MRT station, walking paths between MRT stations to be accessible within 15 minutes of walking, as well as only considering bus routes that are within a 2km journey to another MRT station from any given MRT station.
 The above conditions were chosen to ensure that any alternative routes taken do not amount to travel times beyond the stipulated 30-minute delays resulting from service disruptions.

-Our connectivity scoring formula as follows:
+Our connectivity scoring formula is as follows:

 $$
 Connectivity \ Score = 0.4 \times (\text{Is} \ \text{Interchange}) \times (n_{\text{lines}} - 1) + 0.25 \times \sum_{1}^{n} \log(15 \times \text{Walking Time} + 1) + 0.35 \times \sum_{1}^{k} \log(\text{Number of Bus Services} + 1)